Latte is Synonymous with Safety

 ).

 The second most common context is the value of an HTML attribute.
-It differs from text in that the special meaning here goes to
+It differs from text in that the quotation mark

 or '

-that delimits the attribute.
-This needs to be written as an entity so that it
+, which delimits the attribute, has a special meaning here.
+It needs to be written as an entity so

-is not seen as the end of the attribute.
-On the other hand, the <
+it's not interpreted as the end of the attribute.
+Conversely, the <

-because it has no special meaning here; it cannot be understood as the beginning of a tag or comment.
-But beware, in HTML you can
+attribute because it has no special meaning there; it cannot be interpreted as the start of a tag or comment.
+But beware, in HTML,

-write attribute values without quotes, in which case a whole range of characters have special meaning, so it is another separate
+attribute values can also be written without quotes, in which case a whole range of characters have special meanings, making it

 and <title>

-character need not (but can) be escaped unless followed by /
+character doesn't need to be (but can be) escaped unless followed by /

-It's interesting inside the HTML comments.
+It gets interesting inside HTML comments.
 Here, HTML entities are not used for escaping.
-There is no specification even stating how to escaping in comments.
-You just have to follow the somewhat curious rules and avoid certain character combinations in them.
+In fact, no specification states how escaping should be done in comments.
+You just need to follow somewhat curious rules and avoid certain character combinations within them.

-Contexts can also be layered, which happens when we embed JavaScript or CSS into HTML.
-This can be done in two different ways, by element or attribute:
+Contexts can also be layered, which occurs when we embed JavaScript or CSS into HTML.
+This can be done in two different ways, using an element or an attribute:

 <script>#js-element</script>